nicm42/100-days-of-code-v2/log.md

 **19th June 2020**
 I did a couple of 7kyu katas for some light relief and then found a couple series that start at 7kyu and get harder.
 And then took ages on the 7kyus refactoring them to have fewer lines of code.

+**20th June 2020**
+I set up a project with Parcel, which took a while.
+It turns out it doesn't like it if there's nothing in the body apart from the js file.
+And then Jest complained about the js importing the scss, although it turns out you can just add the scss into the html's head.
+I think I set up ESLint, but I'm not sure if it's working yet.
+And then I set up ome tests.
+Next I need to work out properly what I'm doing in JS and design something in Figma.